takmanman/takmanman.github.io/_posts/2020-04-22-github-page-aws-lambda.md

 <h1>2.
 GitHub REST API </h1>

 The GitHub REST API allows you to read and manipulate your GitHub repos through HTTP endpoints.
 For our purpose, we just need to create a file in the repo.
-The documentation of how to do that is <a href="https://developer.github.com/v3/repos/contents/#create-or-update-a-file" targe ="_blank">here</a>.
+The documentation of how to do that is <a href="https://developer.github.com/v3/repos/contents/#create-or-update-a-file" target ="_blank">here</a>.
 The followings show you the different part of the HTTP request (in Python3):

 The HTTP endpoint would be something like this: